YasinRezvani/Real_Time_Weather_Information/README.md

 $ pip install requests beautifultable
 ```
 # How Work
-### First you fill the input "Enter The City: " for example **New York** and After give data in table like this code:
+After you fill the input "Enter The City: " for example **New York** and After give data in table like this text:
 > ╭──────────────┬───────────╮
 >  │              │ New York  │
 >  ├──────────────┼───────────┤